-23In plain English, \hat{y}{ct} is the average ordinal rating for case ct, across the raters of the case, weighted by self-assessed coder confidence; $\bar{\hat{y}}$ is the average \hat{y}{ct} , across all cases.
+22In plain English, \hat{y}{ct} is the average ordinal rating for case ct, across the raters of the case, weighted by self-assessed coder confidence; \bar{y} is the average \hat{y}{ct} , across all cases.
 Therefore, \bar{y}{ct} is the normalized weighted average rating for case ct.
-Note that rater confidence may vary across a single observation since we are no longer using changes in self-reported confidence to reduce the data.
+Rater confidence may vary across a single observation since we are no longer using changes in self-reported confidence to reduce the data.
 In these cases, we use a rater's day-weighted average confidence for the purpose of estimating the empirical prior.

-The empirically-informed prior means (\bar{y}{ct}) allow the model to place cases relative to another in a reasonable way when the model lacks the necessary information (i.e. it lacks sufficient bridge and lateral coding) to situate a case relative to the rest of the cases.
+to another in a reasonable way when the model lacks the necessary information (i.e. it lacks sufficient bridge and lateral coding) to situate a case relative to the rest of the cases.
 One way to think about this prior is that we are assuming the distribution of values that a traditional expert survey would provide based on average coder ratings.
 We then allow the model to adjust these estimates where it has the information to do so.
 Another interpretation is that we start from a prior assumption of zero DIF, and allow the model to relax that assumption where the data clearly indicates violations.
 Of course, this approach will not identify or adjust for DIF where bridging information is sparse.
 This lack of DIF identification in certain cases is a weakness of the current analysis.
 Nonetheless, our approach represents a practical approach in light of data limitations and provides numerous advantages over simply reporting means and standard deviations.